KarimDahawy/Advanced-Lane-Finding/README.md

 ### Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in  **Get Calibration Coefficients** cell of the IPython notebook **Advanced_Lane_Finding_Project.ipynb**.
-The above cell calculations depend on calculating corner points of a cheeseboard which located in **Get Corner points** cell then calculate camera matrix and distortion coefficients which located in **Camera Calibration and undistort images** cell.
+The above cell calculations depend on calculating corner points of a chessboard which located in **Get Corner points** cell then calculate camera matrix and distortion coefficients which located in **Camera Calibration and undistorted images** cell.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, **objp** is just a replicated array of coordinates, and **obj_points** will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  **img_points** will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.